cdio/caio/doc/sid.md

-again, the author of the reSID library found that its value varies from 0.707 to 1.7. cemu's implementation uses the following formula to calculate the actual resonance of the quadratic response:
+again, the author of the reSID library found that its value varies from 0.707 to 1.7. cemu's implementation uses the following formula to calculate the actual Q factor:

 ```
   Q = 0.707 + (1.7 - 0.707) * res / 15

 ```
-where _res_ is the user specified 4-bits resonance value.
+where _res_ is the 4-bits resonance value specified by the user.

 ### other bugs:

 The volume "click" bug and others are implemented so programs like [SAM](https://en.wikipedia.org/wiki/Software_Automatic_Mouth) work.